Table of Contents

 - Many NGO’s are working in this field to support the child education and stop child labour ,spreading awareness with the help of government and media ,reaching to every house to minimize child labour.

-- Government in 2016 introduced its first ever comprehensive human trafficking law and Helpline numbers are also there to report child labour.
+- In 2016, Indian government introduced its first ever comprehensive human trafficking law and Helpline numbers to report child labour.

 What still needs to be done :-